10 Legal Risks of Non-Compliance in Recruitment

 You can recover from a poor cultural fit.
 But a lawsuit over misclassified workers, a privacy violation, or a discrimination claim?
 That’s a risk your company can’t afford to take.

-In the high-stakes world of enterprise hiring, compliance isn’t just an HR box to check—it’s a legal safety net that protects your brand, your bottom line, and your ability to scale.
-And yet, recruitment compliance often gets overlooked in the race to fill roles fast.
+In the high-stakes world of enterprise hiring, compliance isn’t just an HR box to check.
+It is a legal safety net that protects your brand, your bottom line, and your ability to scale.
+And yet, recruitment compliance often gets overlooked in the race to fill roles fast, increasing the Risks of Non-Compliance in Recruitment for growing organizations.

 According to the EEOC, U.S. employers paid over $513 million in discrimination-related settlements and penalties in 2022 alone.

-From outdated background check procedures to new pay transparency laws, the risks are real—and growing.
+From outdated background check procedures to new pay transparency laws, the Risks of Non-Compliance in Recruitment are real and growing.
 This article breaks down the most critical legal risks of non-compliance in recruitment, so you can identify vulnerabilities, tighten your processes, and protect your organization from costly consequences.

 Compliance Risks in Recruitment